MARY WEBSTER

 Mary Webster, Franje Smit, Petra Sips

-This project began during the Summer of Culture in Wageningen.
+This project began during the Summer of Culture in Wageningen in 2023.

-Since then we have been responding creatively to those colours and texts.
+Since then I have been responding creatively to those colours and texts.

 UITEWARDEN